jayanthboppana/IonosphereData/README.md

 Number of Attributes: 34; 35th Attribute is classifying attribute

 Compare the effectiveness of logistic regression and neural netowrks for binary classification.

+Classifying if ionosphere sample is good or bad and if neural networks are more effective than logistic regression.